Iceland is uniquely situated on both two tectonic plates and on a mantle plume (better known as a hotspot).

 Iceland sits on the Mid Atlantic ridge.
 The Mid Atlantic ridge separates the Eurasian and North American tectonic plates in the North and separates the African and South American tectonic plates in the South Atlantic.

 The Mid Atlantic ridge is believed to have contributed to the splitting of the supercontinent Pangaea some 175 million years ago.

 The only reason Iceland is still above sea level is the constant activity of the mantle plume.
-Without it this small island would likely drift apart towards Greenland and Faroe Islands and eventually disappear below the surface.
+Without it, this small island would likely drift apart towards Greenland and Faroe Islands and eventually disappear below the surface.

 As the two tectonic plates that meet in the Mid Atlantic; the Eurasian plate and the North American plate are constantly moving away from each other as Iceland is pulled apart by 2 cm every year.
-This means that there is always new part of Iceland forming.
+This means that there is always a new part of Iceland forming.

-Young country with young features
+A young country with young features

 Iceland is one of the youngest countries in the world at “only” 18 million years old.
-This means there is less vegetation and the landscape is more raw than in many other places.
+This means there is less vegetation and the landscape is rawer than in many other places.
 The erosion of wind and glaciers also contribute greatly to the rawness of the land.
 Many describe Icelandic landscape as “moonlike” and these features even encouraged NASA to practice for lunar expedition in Askja Caldera in the sixties.